 The Q and A feature enables you to ask and answer questions about your business.
 It is imperative you only ask and answer questions that might be useful to your users.
 More importantly, monitor your customer’s questions and be fast – and first – to answer them when they appear.

 With Google Posts, you can add posts of up to 300 words with pictures and link to it with call to actions like “get offer”, “reserve”, and “learn more”.
-You can use these posts to advertise your specials, promote events or publish news about your restaurant.
+You can use these posts for advertising your specials, promoting events or publishing news about your restaurant.

 Boost Your Restaurant’s Reviews And Ratings